joaicher/Master_Thesis_Aicher_fina/README.md

 If in doubt, use ctrl+f to search for "jaicher" in the code and replace it with your username.
 The tensorboard output will be written to home/username/ray_results/

-the other files are not that relevant and sometimes not up to date; be especially careful when using them.

-# gym_example

-Example implementation of an [OpenAI Gym](http://gym.openai.com/) environment, to illustrate problem representation for [RLlib](https://rllib.io/) use cases.

 ## Usage

 Clone the repo and connect into its top level directory.
-Build the fromFile2D.cc file (adapted from the ae108-library).
-Change the pathes in fem.py, fem_euler.py and the environments according to the describtion in the parameters.py.

-To initialize and run the trained model:

 ```
 pip install -r requirements.txt

-python create_plots_for_thesis.py
 ```

 To run Ray RLlib to train a policy based on this environment: